US to start enforcing regulation that could deny Green Cards to immigrants for availing public benefits

 Fifty eight per cent of all households headed by a non-citizen use at least one welfare program.

-Half of all non-citizen-headed households include at least one person who uses the Medicaid health programme, the White House said. *(agencies)
+Half of all non-citizen-headed households include at least one person who uses the Medicaid health programme, the White House said. *(PTI)

 US to start enforcing regulation that could deny Green Cards to immigrants for availing public benefits